tuncaydemr/README.md/README.md

 <p>Software has been an excellent turning point in my life.
 In this adventure that I dedicate myself to and feel like a part of my life, I am moving forward with ambition and determination to become a Full Stack Developer from my current position Junior Web Developer.
 I will do my best and more to give customers the best user experience about their products and services.

-Programming Languages : PHP - HTML5 - CSS3
+Languages :

+1- PHP

+2- HTML5

+3- CSS

-Databases : MySQL - PDO
+Databases :

+1- MySQL

+2- PDO

+Tools :

+1- Git

+2- GitHub

-Tools : Git - GitHub - Visual Studio Code - Markdown
+3- Visual Studio Code

+4- Markdown

 Please feel free to contact me, I will do my best to turn your tasks and business goals into a successful product.</p>